Our website will be down for maintenance between 10am and midday, Monday 23 December. Sorry for any inconvenience.

 The Marine Services Supervisor will be pleased to meet boat owners during the tidal watch to explain the workings of Cumberland Basin and discuss plans for arriving and sailing.
 The Watch House is on the south side of the Entrance Lock.
 Local charts and Notices to Mariners are on display.

-Telephone Bristol 0117 927 3633.
-Between tidal watches callers will be connected to a telephone answering machine, which gives useful information about the following tide.
+Phone 0117 927 3633.
+Between tidal watches callers will be connected to an answering machine, which gives useful information about the following tide.
 You will be invited to leave a message for the Marine Services Supervisor and should be prepared to state:

 2. The name and dimensions of your craft, including air draught.

-3. Whether or not you will be using VHF communications / mobile telephone.
+3. Whether or not you will be using VHF communications or mobile phone.

 4. The date and estimated time of your arrival or sailing.